 Shopping used to be an activity people did.
-Now, shopping is constant.
+Now, shopping is a constant.

 According to the latest consumer research from Linnworks, 76% of consumers say convenience is their top priority when online shopping.
 What does this mean for the customer experience in the effortless economy?